-The Agency distinguishes operating revenues and expenses from nonoperating items.
+The Agency distinguishes operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the Agency's principal ongoing operations.
 The operating revenues of the Agency are the charges to members for sales and services.
-The Agency began the supply of electricity to Paducah and Princeton on commercial operations of the Prairie State Energy Campus in June 2012.
+The Agency began the supply of electricity to Paducah and Princeton on commercial operations.

 Operating expenses include the cost of sales and services, administrative expenses, and depreciation on capital assets.
-All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.
+All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.